Sonoma County volunteer oppportunities

 Sonoma Valley Hospital

-Sonoma Valley Hospital is looking for retired RNs for temporary work in case management due to COVID-19-driven staff shortages.
+Sonoma Valley Hospital is looking for retired nurses for temporary work in case management due to COVID-19-driven staff shortages.

 To volunteer or for more information, email community@sonomavalleyhospital.org.